Zerocchi/jikan.rb/README.md

-# Jikan
+# Jikan.rb

-This is a thin Ruby wrapper for [jikan.me](http://jikan.me) inspired heavily by [JikanPy](https://github.com/AWConant/jikanpy).
+This is a thin Ruby wrapper for [jikan.me](http://jikan.me) inspired by [JikanPy](https://github.com/AWConant/jikanpy).
 This is pretty much work in progress and by any means not to be used in production.
 Documentation will be updated as the work progresses.

 ## Installation